By Natalie Pritz, LaPorte High School student

 Jim Heinold, owner of Heinold Industrial Property in Kingsbury Industrial Park, which sits on property once part of KOP, said this area was chosen as the ammunition production center for many reasons.

 “It’s close to center of the heartland and away from the water of the coasts.
 The Japanese and the Germans had submarines to attack our shores, so here we were away from waters.”

 Throughout World War II, munitions were produced at the Kingsbury Ordnance Plant.
 They were transported from the KOP by railroads to the East Coast, the West Coast and the Port of New Orleans to be shipped out to our troops.

-After the war ended, the plant was shut down by the government, but in 1959 it was reopened for ammunition production for the Korean War.
+After the war ended, the plant was shut down by the government, but in the early 1950s it was reopened for ammunition production for the Korean War.
 After the Korean War was over, the Kingsbury Ordnance Plant was officially shut down and sold off.